 You can pay an hourly rate for someone’s review or development of your portfolio.
 Resources like XY Planning Network can help you find the right fee-only CFP that works for your situation.

-9. Have Discipline to Invest for the Long Haul
+9. Have the Discipline to Invest for the Long Haul

 Investing in your Roth IRA is a long-term play.
 There will be some major ups and downs in the market during the time you have your money invested.
-If you get all freaked out during another recession and pull your money out, you’re going to lose out on the big returns.
+If you get all freaked out during another recession and pull your money out, you could lose out on the big returns.

 Have the discipline to stay the course.
 You can do this in a “set it and forget it” way through dollar-cost averaging.
 This is a fancy way of saying you make regular, consistent and automatic contributions to your account each month regardless of the share price.
 This way, you’re not tempted to “time the market” or pull out of funds when times get rocky.